agrueneberg/crochet/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/crochet)](https://CRAN.R-project.org/package=crochet)
 [![Rdoc](http://www.rdocumentation.org/badges/version/crochet)](http://www.rdocumentation.org/packages/crochet)

-Functions to help implement the extraction / subsetting / indexing function `[` and replacement function `[<-` of custom matrix-like types (based on S3, S4, etc.), modeled as closely to the base `matrix` class as possible (with tests to prove it).
+crochet is an R package that provides functions to help implement the extraction / subsetting / indexing function `[` and replacement function `[<-` of custom matrix-like types (based on S3, S4, etc.), modeled as closely to the base `matrix` class as possible (with tests to prove it).

 ## Example